Sprinkles and Sprouts

 • It is cozy and comforting.

-• It is so easy to make, and kids love it.
+• It is so easy to make and the kids love it.

 • It goes with lots of different side ideas.